planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 Riding atop a mount is a great advantage.
 In combat, the mount and rider count as a single unit.
 A mounted rider may use the mount's Speed instead of their own and enjoys Partial Cover against melee attacks.
 Otherwise, treat them as individuals.
 Most mounts double their Load Step for encumbrance.

-The mount uses an NPC Threat rating (p.79), showing their usual Pool + FRAME.
+The mount uses an NPC Threat pool showing their usual Pool + FRAME.
 The rider may use a Sway Check (NATURE vs. Mount’s Pool) to get the Mount to do something it does not want to, such as leaping over an obstacle, learning a trick, running to exhaustion, or staying in a battlefield.
 A trained mount behaves differently.
 For example, a war horse does not balk at combat or gunfire.

 {: .text-center}
 **MOUNTS**

--   **Camel:** *Threat 3D+7, Mettle 6, Soak 7, Atk (kick 4D Hit, 7 DM), Speed 2, Enc 124/248/372 kg.
+- **Camel:** Threat 3D+7, Mettle 6, Soak 7, Attack with kick (4D Hit, 7 DM), Speed 2, Enc 124/248/372 kg.
 Ships of the desert, hardy but stubborn.
--   **Donkey:** Threat 3D+5, Mettle 6, Soak 5, Atk (kick 4D Hit, 5 DM), Speed 2, Enc 66/132/198 kg.
+- **Donkey:** Threat 3D+5, Mettle 6, Soak 5, Attack with kick (4D Hit, 5 DM), Speed 2, Enc 66/132/198 kg.
 Shines on rough terrain.
--   **Elephant:** Threat 3D+12, Mettle 6, Soak 12, Atk (stomp 4D Hit, 12 DM), Speed 1, Enc 612/1224/1836 kg.
+- **Elephant:** Threat 3D+12, Mettle 6, Soak 12, Attack with stomp (4D Hit, 12 DM), Speed 1, Enc 612/1224/1836 kg.
 Mighty and steady.
--   **Horse:** Threat 3D+7, Mettle 6, Soak 7, Atk (kick 4D, 7 DM), Speed 3, Enc 124/248/372 kg.
+- **Horse:** Threat 3D+7, Mettle 6, Soak 7, Attack with kick (4D Hit, 7 DM), Speed 3, Enc 124/248/372 kg.
 Awe-inspiring mount for the ages.
--   **Mule**: Threat 3D+8, Mettle 6, Soak 8, Atk (kick 4D hit, 8 DM), Speed 2, Enc 172/344/516 kg.
+- **Mule:** Threat 3D+8, Mettle 6, Soak 8, Attack with kick (4D Hit, 8 DM), Speed 2, Enc 172/344/516 kg.
 Sturdy beast of burden.

 ---